karlmutch/platform-services/README.md

 If you wish to use Aurora then you will need to use the AWS CLI Tools or the Web Console to create your Postgres Database appropriately, and then to set your environment variables PGHOST, PGPORT, PGUSER, PGPASSWORD, and PGDATABASE appropriately.
 You will also be expected to run the sql setup scripts yourself.

-The first step is to install the postgres 11 client on your system and then to populate the schema on the remote database:
+The first step is to install the postgres 14 client on your system and then to populate the schema on the remote database:

 <pre><code><b></b>
 wget --quiet -O - https://www.postgresql.org/media/keys/ACCC4CF8.asc | sudo apt-key add -
 sudo sh -c 'echo "deb http://apt.postgresql.org/pub/repos/apt/ `lsb_release -cs`-pgdg main" >> /etc/apt/sources.list.d/pgdg.list'
 sudo apt-get -y update
-sudo apt-get -y --upgrade postgresql-client-11
+sudo apt-get -y --upgrade install postgresql-client-14
 </code></pre>

 ### Deploying an in-cluster Database

 This section gives guidence on how to install an in-cluster database for use-cases where data persistence beyond a single deployment is not a concern.
 These instructions are therefore limited to testing only scenarios.
 For information concerning Kubernetes storage strategies you should consult other sources and read about stateful sets in Kubernetes.
 In production using a single source of truth then cloud provider offerings such as AWS Aurora are recommended.

 A secrets file containing host information, passwords and other secrets is assumed to have already been applied using the instructions several sections above.
 The secrets are needed to allows access to the postgres DB, and/or other external resources.
-YAML files will be needed to populate secrets into the service mesh, individual services document the secrets they require within their README.md files found on github and provide examples, for example https://github.com/leaf-ai/platform-services/cmd/experimentsrv/README.md.
+YAML files will be needed to populate secrets into the service mesh, individual services document the secrets they require within their README.md files found on github and provide examples, for example https://github.com/karlmutch/platform-services/cmd/experimentsrv/README.md.

 In order to deploy Postgres this document describes a helm based approach.
 The bitnami postgresql distribution can be installed using the following: